-Sept.
-2, 2020

-To: Members of Actuarial Organizations Governed by the Qualification Standards of the American Academy of Actuaries From: The Board of Directors of the American Academy of Actuaries The Committee on Qualifications of the American Academy of Actuaries Re: Amended Qualification Standards (including Continuing Education Requirements) for Actuaries Issuing Statements of Actuarial Opinion in the United States
+To: Members of Actuarial Organizations Governed by the Qualification Standards of the

+American Academy of Actuaries

+From: The Board of Directors of the American Academy of Actuaries

+The Committee on Qualifications of the American Academy of Actuaries

+Re: Amended Qualification Standards (including Continuing Education Requirements) for

+Actuaries Issuing Statements of Actuarial Opinion in the United States

-This document contains the exposure draft version of the amended Qualification Standards (including Continuing Education Requirements) for Actuaries Issuing Statements of Actuarial Opinion in the United States (USQS) promulgated by the American Academy of Actuaries (the Academy).
-This document is intended to replace Qualification Standards (including Continuing Education Requirements) for Actuaries Issuing Statements of Actuarial Opinion in the United States that was effective January 1, 2008.
-This draft is exposed for comment for the period ending October 30, 2020.
+This document contains the final version of the amended Qualification Standards (including Continuing Education Requirements) for Actuaries Issuing Statements of Actuarial Opinion in the United States promulgated by the American Academy of Actuaries (the Academy).
+This document supersedes in its entirety the Qualification Standards for Prescribed Statements of Actuarial Opinion Including Continuing Education Requirements that was effective April 15, 2001.
+The amended Qualification Standards are effective January 1, 2008.